 Meanwhile, some people are concerned that sunscreen may actually cause health problems, thanks to the presence of endocrine-disrupting chemicals or nanoparticles.

-We take you through some of the myths and facts about sunscreen, as well as what to look for when choosing one, with info on:
+We take you through some of the myths and facts about sunscreen, as well as what to look for when choosing one.